0xCrypt1c/0xCrypt1c/README.md

 - 👋 Hi, I’m @0xCrypt1c
-- 👀 I’m interested in Monzy
+- 👀 I’m interested in Rubber Duckies
 - 🌱 I’m currently learning how to use git
 - 💞️ I’m looking to collaborate on hacking OreSec
 - 📫 How to reach me nyxvortex21@gmail.com